 FHA |

+A two year waiting period is required since the date of discharge of Bankruptcy.
 NOTE: Must use sale date shown on Trustee’s Deed for mortgages included in bankruptcy and a 3 yr waiting period from this date will apply.
 If FHA Mortgage foreclosure, date FHA paid the claim is required.
 Call HUD to verify when that was to move forward. |

 VA |

-If the bankruptcy was discharged within the last 1 to 2 years, it is probably not possible to determine that the applicant or spouse is a satisfactory credit risk unless both of the following requirements are met:
+A two year waiting period is required from discharge date.
+If the bankruptcy was discharged within the last 1 to 2 years, it is probably not possible to determine that the applicant or spouse is a satisfactory credit risk unless both of the following requirements are met: Â

 NOTE: If foreclosure or mortgage included in Bankruptcy, VA allows same guideline for Bankruptcy, and the discharged date will be used to determine foreclosure date and borrower eligibility.
 VA does not require Trustees deed to determine date of sale. |